|Nutrition Facts (per serving)|

 - Finely grate the carrots yourself for the best results.
 Pre-shredded bagged carrots tend to be too dry.
 You can use a box grater or a food processor.

 - If you want to make these decorative cupcakes but don't have a traditional piping bag with a tip, it is easy to fashion a makeshift piping bag with a plastic baggie or zip-top bag.
 Simply fill two bags with the orange and green frosting.
-Squeeze it down to one corner and twist the top of the bag to remove the air.
-Snip off a small corner of the bag with scissors and then squeeze to decorate.
+Squeeze it down to one corner, twist the top of the bag to remove the air, snip off a small corner, then squeeze to pipe.

 - Feel free to skip the decorations and simply frost the cupcakes and serve.